-It’s bacon, drenched in brown sugar and spices and baked in the oven until it’s deeply caramelized, so dark it almost looks burnt.
+Millionaires Bacon is bacon, drenched in brown sugar and lots of spices and baked in the oven until it’s deeply caramelized, so dark it almost looks burnt.
 It isn’t, though.
 The sugar is like a rub you’d use for pork shoulder and caramelizes into a bark.
-It’s a bit like Momofuku’s Bo Ssam.
+It’s kind of like the sweet/salty crust on Momofuku’s Bo Ssam.

 All bacon is different – some’s fattier & thickness varies across brands.
 You’ll have to keep an eye on it because the time varies with the bacon.
 My first batch was pretty much charcoal in 20 minutes, my second took almost 40!
 If you use the same kind of bacon every time, you can write down the time to make it easier next time.

 In the meantime, lift a piece or two and look underneath.
 If it’s looking like cooked bacon & the fat has rendered (looks dry) take the bacon out.
 Let it sit for a few minutes, then with a thin spatula, pick up each piece and set it back down.
 That way it won’t harden on to the rack as it cools and crisps.
 If you can’t get it off the rack, don’t pry and chip it up.
 Just put it back in the oven for a minute or two to soften the sugar, then proceed.

 Don’t let my helpful hints make you think this is complicated, coz it’s not.
 It’s super easy and crazy good.
 I just want to make sure yours is great the first time.
 So enjoy this.
 In moderation, lol!
 And for just a minute or two, feel like a Millionaire!
 (I served mine with a little home-made mustard based Kalbi sauce.
 As if it wasn’t hot enough already!)